Brussels sprouts, scientific name Brassica oleracea, are a hardy, slow-growing, long-season vegetable belonging to the Cabbage family.

 The sprouts have a small head that looks similar to small cabbages; these are produced in the leaf axil that starts at the base of the stem, and work upwards.

-The plant can be grown fairly successful in almost every area of zones 4 to 8 (as a winter vegetable in zone 8).
+The growing of Brussels Sprouts is fairly successful in almost every area of zones 4 to 8 (as a winter vegetable in zone 8).

 When grown in lightly frosty or cool weather, the taste and quality of the plant improves.
 For areas with deep snow cover Brussels sprouts may over-winter.